-Possession of narcotics is legally defined in Part 1, section 4(1) of the CDSA as the act of having a substance listed in Schedule I, II, or III, unless authorized by regulations.
-To establish guilt, it is crucial for the prosecution to demonstrate that the accused had knowledge of the narcotic substance.
+Possession of Narcotics is defined under Part 1, section 4(1) of the CDSA as the act of having a substance listed in Schedule I, II, or III without authorization.
+To secure a conviction, the prosecution must prove the accused had knowledge of the substance's presence and its nature.

 Learn more about Possession of Narcotics